pinkymaxou/stargate-sgu/Build-Instructions/Build-Manual-0.md

 ## Recommendations

-Parts are printed are very high resolution (by FDM standard) and last for several days in some case, it's very important to have a good way to ensure it stick in place.
+Parts are printed at very high resolution (by FDM standard) and printing require for several days in some case.
+It's very important to have a good way to ensure it sticks in place.

 | Description | Quantity | URL
 |---|---|---|